-Intramuscular hydroxocobalamin is the preferred treatment choice for management of clinically relevant vitamin B12 deficiency, including during pregnancy.
+Intramuscular hydroxocobalamin and oral cyanocobalamin are treatment options for the management of clinically relevant vitamin B12 deficiency during pregnancy.

-Condition Management
+Condition management

 It is important to complete an individual risk assessment for your patient and to apply the principles of prescribing during pregnancy when looking at the available information and making treatment decisions.
 Check to see if a risk assessment has already been completed.

 Vitamin B12 (cobalamin) is a water-soluble B vitamin essential for red blood cell formation, neurological function, and DNA synthesis.
-During pregnancy, vitamin B12 it is essential for normal growth and development of the foetus, in particular neural tube formation and brain development.
+During pregnancy, vitamin B12 is essential for normal growth and development of the foetus, in particular neural tube formation and brain development.

 Guidelines